bushstas/xstore/README.md

 ## Usage

-Adding handlers and wrapping App component with XStoreContainer.
+Adding handlers and wrapping App component with XStoreContainer.<br />
 Reducers and XStoreContainer's "has" props should have the same names

 ```js